Illinois Comparative Negligence – When Should You Accept Some Fault for an Accident?

 In very few circumstances.
 However, there is one situation where you can accept some limited fault for an accident.

 I have had more than a couple auto or motorcycle accident cases where the defendant’s insurance adjuster alleged that my clients were comparatively negligent and would not budge from their stance.
-So what do you do?
+As a Chicago motorcycle accident lawyer, what would I do?

 In a few of those cases we accepted limited negligence on the part of our client.
 Note: the client him or her self did not admit to fault on the record.
 We simply accepted part of the fault on their behalf.